EmadMhmd/TrackMe/README.md

-# Setups
+# TrackMe

-Personal tool to manage cash flow, time, and day to day activites (Under Development)
+TrackMe is a tool to manage personal cash flow, time, and day to day activites (Under Development)

 ## Table of content